 Norway: Until 31-12-2024 Norway is exempt from the requirement.
-Applicants must upon request be able to document that they have tried to request halogen-free cables.
+Applicants must upon request be able to document that they have tried to request halogenfree cables.

-Documentation from the manufacturer such as technical datasheet or DoP stating compliance with relevant standard.
-This is uploaded by the manufacturer through the web portal SCDP.
+Documentation from the manufacturer such as technical datasheet stating compliance with relevant standard.

-O21 Surface layers on floors, ceilings, walls, doors, and windows
+O21 Surface layers on floors, ceilings, walls, doors, and windows directly underneath the surface layer.
+Mouldings, skirtings and surface wall films are included.

 Doors, windows and interior surface layers on floors, ceilings and walls may not contain chlorinated plastics (e.g. PVC).
-This includes watertight layers, wall film, acoustic dampening foams and other products used directly underneath the surface layer.
-Mouldings, skirtings and surface wall films are included.
+This includes watertight layers, wall film, acoustic dampening foams and other products used